 The Binary Brigade Team, which presented their work on the Highest Good Network software, was managed by Amalesh Arivanan (Software Engineer) and included Roshini Seelamsetty (Software Engineer), Manoj Puttaswamy (Software Engineer), Alisha Walunj (Software Engineer), Ramsundar (Ram) Konety Govindarajan (Software Engineer), and Harsha Rudhraraju (Software Engineer).
 The Highest Good Network software is our tool for managing and objectively measuring progress, ensuring that all contributions are tracked and aligned with our mission of maximizing sustainable living access.
 It supports social architecture, construction, production, and maintenance processes that contribute to open-source projects and resilient, sustainable ecosystems.

-This week, Amalesh reworked the refresh button feature for the disconnected timer, created a sample disconnect test to support verification in pull request 5140, redid the pull request, and requested targeted Admin reviews, while also implementing reviewer-requested changes in pull request 4694 for the PR 4268 bugfix and investigating feedback on pull request 4836 to determine why the proposed fix was not working for other reviewers.
-Harsha worked on categorizing data by place and added backend dummy data to support testing before real-data integration, mapped participant details to locations to support grouping and aggregation for analytics and later bar graph visualization, fixed responsiveness issues in the demographics section on smaller screens by adjusting layout, spacing, and scaling, completed the Demographics tab in the No-show rate insights module with factors such as Age, Gender, Income, Occupation, Education, and User Segment categorized by no-show percentage, reviewed dark mode behavior for charts, labels, and legends, and ran basic tests using dummy data to validate filters, charts, and grouping logic.
+This week, Amalesh reworked the refresh button for the disconnected timer, created a sample disconnect test to support validation in PR 5140, recreated the pull request, and requested targeted Admin reviews.
+He also implemented requested changes in PR 4694 for the PR 4268 bugfix and investigated feedback on PR 4836 to determine why the proposed fix was not working for all reviewers.
+Harsha categorized data by place and added backend dummy data to support testing before real-data integration.
+He mapped participant details to locations for grouping and analytics visualization, fixed responsiveness issues in the demographics section on smaller screens, and completed the Demographics tab in the No-show rate insights module, including Age, Gender, Income, Occupation, Education, and User Segment breakdowns.
+He also reviewed dark mode behavior for charts and ran tests using dummy data to validate filters, charts, and grouping logic.

 The Code Crafters Team’s summary, covering their work on the Highest Good Network software, was managed by Sai Keerthi Domakonda (Software Engineer) and Sphurthy Satish (Software Engineer).
 The team includes contributions from Akshith Kumar Reddy Balappagari Gnaneswara (Full-Stack Developer), Mani Shashank Marneni (Software Engineer), Sai Teja Kaasoju (Software Engineer), and Shreya Padaganur (Software Engineer).
 Their work contributes to One Community’s mission of maximizing sustainable living access through collaborative software development and continuous system improvements.